fredericGette/Lumia520/content/android/README.md

 Send the following command and disconnect the usb cable when the device seems to be locked on the Nokia logo (the device will power-off automatically upon disconnection).
 `thor2 -mode rnd -power_off`

+At this point, copy "lineage-14-1-20190701-UNOFFICIAL-fame.zip" in FAT32 formatted SDcard of 2GB.
+And put this SDcard inside the device.

 ## Install TWRP

 Prepare thor2 to put the device "in wait for command" (messaging timeout is disabled):